Adige-Calculations/GNU-Linux-handbook/src/utilities/docker.md

 # Docker

-Docker is an open-source software project automating the deployment of applications inside software containers.
+Docker is a software that automate the deployment of applications inside containers.
-It works with images and container, the main difference between this two is:
+It works with images and container, the main difference between these two follwos:

 - An image is piece of memory with the os and applicaiton data inside
 - A container instead is a running image